APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/aks_deployment_guide.md

-# AKS Deployment Guide on Azure Stack HCI with Azure Arc
+# AKS Deployment Guide on Azure Local with Azure Arc

-This guide provides step-by-step instructions for deploying an AKS cluster on Azure Stack HCI using Azure Arc, with a focus on network requirements, IP address planning, and logical network setup before creating the AKS cluster.
+This guide provides step-by-step instructions for deploying an AKS cluster on Azure Local using Azure Arc, with a focus on network requirements, IP address planning, and logical network setup before creating the AKS cluster.

 ---